Abdulah-Fawaz/PySpark-Recommender/README.md

 # PySpark-Recommender
-A Recommender System implemented on PySpark
+A Movie Recommender System implemented in PySpark using the MovieLens Data.